Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: MODEL DESIGN

 \textbf{1) Scene Decoder:} The scene decoder adopts a multi-layer fully connected neural network structure, including an input normalization layer followed by two fully connected layers.
 It predicts the scene category from the fused channel characteristics.
 The predicted category is represented in binary form (1 or 2), where 1 indicates scenes containing either buildings or trees, and 2 indicates scenes containing both buildings and trees.

-\textbf{2) Cluster center Decoder:} The cluster center decoder is a fully connected network that selects appropriate linear layers based on the output of the scene decoder, and predicts the 3D coordinates of cluster centers within the environment.
+\textbf{2) Semantic center Decoder:} The semantic center decoder is a fully connected network that selects appropriate linear layers based on the output of the scene decoder, and predicts the 3D coordinates of semantic object centers within the environment.

-\textbf{3) Point cloud Decoder:} The point cloud decoder uses the cluster center predictions to generate point cloud distributions, outputting a total of 1000 3D points to represent the reconstructed environment.
+\textbf{3) Point cloud Decoder:} The point cloud decoder uses the semantic center predictions to generate point cloud distributions, outputting a total of 1000 3D points to represent the reconstructed environment.
 Given that mixed scenes containing both buildings and trees pose greater challenges for point cloud generation, we specifically design a dedicated sub-network composed of three MLP layers to improve reconstruction performance in such cases.